 Q.2) What concrete measures and actions can we implement in the next five, ten, fifteen, or twenty years to institute (if we want to assume ourselves as constituent citizens) this better alternative to the capitalist society that makes fools of us ?

-When I say “we” I refer in particular to wage workers and young students who are preparing to become workers, since, in the population as whole, we are at one and the same time hoi aporoi (“those with few economic resources”) and hoi polloi (“the most numerous”), as Aristotle said in his treatise on Politics, referring to the majority of citizens (craftsmen, day labourers, and small farmers) who wielded power in the Athenian democracy of the 5th and 4th centuries BC.
+When I say “we” I refer in particular to wage workers and young students who are preparing to become workers, since, in the population as whole, we are at one and the same time hoi aporoi (“those with few economic resources”) and hoi polloi (“the most numerous”), as Aristotle said in his treatise on Politics, referring to the majority of citizens (craftsmen, day labourers, merchants, and small farmers) who wielded power in the Athenian democracy of the 5th and 4th centuries BC.

 The second question is much more difficult and touchy than the first.
 But without a full answer to the first, it is not possible to give an answer with feet and head to the second.
 We cannot put aside an in-depth study and discussion of how an integrally democratic post-capitalist society should be organised.
 In Marx’s time (when the class of industrial wage workers was still a minority in the world, including in North America and Western Europe itself, with the sole exception of England), this was permissible, but not today.
 In Marx’s time the technological prerequisites of socialism/communism did not exist.
 Today they do (a point I will elaborate on another time 31).
 On the other hand, we cannot pretend that the 20th century did not exist, or that it did not teach us anything, especially about socialism/communism and about pseudo socialism/pseudo communism.